sjakthol/python-aws-sqs-batchlib/README.md

 ## Benchmarks & Manual Testing

 Use `benchmark/end2end.py` to benchmark and test the library functionality and performance.
-Execute following commands in Poetry virtualenv (execute `poetry shell` to get there):
+Execute following commands in project virtualenv:

 ```bash
 # Setup